Mentoring Youth Through Stress in a Post-Pandemic World

 Enter the aching archery of adolescence.
 It is hit-and-miss for most which is hardly surprising.
 This transitional stage of physical and psychological development that generally occurs during the period from puberty to legal adulthood is usually associated with teenage years, but its physical, psychological or cultural expressions may begin earlier than the teenage years and end later.

 Life is a rollercoaster for most young people.
 It whips teenagers as hard as it does anyone and, in the process, can result in feelings of high anxiety and stress.
 This article will provide ways to help adults in mentoring troubled teens.
-Five causes of teen stress and how teenagers can be supported through these challenging times might include the following:

 1. Academic stress.